 Step 4: Preparing the injection site

-Before the injection, the skin around the targeted orthopaedic injury will be thoroughly cleaned with an antiseptic solution to minimise the risk of infection.
+Before the injection, the skin around the targeted injury is thoroughly cleaned with an antiseptic solution.
+This minimises the risk of infection.
 Your doctor may also apply a local anaesthetic to numb the area, ensuring your comfort during the injection.
-The anaesthetic can be administered as a topical cream or a small injection, depending on the location and depth of the target area.
+The anaesthetic can be given as a topical cream or a small injection.
+The choice depends on the location and depth of the target area.
 This preparation step is vital for patient comfort and safety.

 Step 5: The PRP injection

-With the PRP prepared and the site numbed, your doctor will carefully inject the concentrated platelet-rich plasma directly into the injured tissue or joint.
+With the PRP prepared and the site numbed, the injection follows.
+Your doctor carefully injects the concentrated platelet-rich plasma directly into the injured tissue or joint.
 The precision of this injection is paramount for effective treatment.
-In many cases, especially for deeper structures or joints, ultrasound guidance may be used to ensure accurate placement of the PRP.
-Ultrasound allows your doctor to visualise the needle in real-time on a screen, ensuring the PRP is delivered precisely to the area of damage.
-You might feel some pressure or a dull ache during the injection, even with local anaesthetic, but it should not be overly painful.
+In many cases, ultrasound guidance may be used to ensure accurate placement.
+This is especially true for deeper structures or joints.
+Ultrasound lets your doctor see the needle in real time on a screen.
+This ensures the PRP is delivered precisely to the area of damage.
+You might feel some pressure or a dull ache during the injection, even with local anaesthetic.
+It should not be overly painful.
 The injection itself is generally quick, lasting only a few minutes.

 Step 6: Post-injection care and immediate aftermath

 Immediately after the PRP injection, a small bandage will be applied to the injection site.
 You will typically be observed for a short period to ensure there are no immediate adverse reactions.
-It’s common to experience some mild soreness, swelling, or bruising at the injection site in the hours and days following the procedure.
+Mild soreness, swelling, or bruising at the injection site is common.
+This can occur in the hours and days following the procedure.
 These are normal responses as the body begins its healing process.
-You will be provided with specific post-injection instructions, which often include advice on activity levels, pain management (avoiding certain types of pain relief that can inhibit healing), and follow-up appointments.
+You will receive specific post-injection instructions.
+These often cover activity levels, pain management, and follow-up appointments.
+You may be advised to avoid certain types of pain relief that can inhibit healing.

 Understanding what to expect during a PRP injection can help you feel more confident about this regenerative treatment option.
-If you have further questions or wish to explore if PRP is right for your orthopaedic condition, please don’t hesitate to book an appointment with us.
+Do you have further questions, or want to explore whether PRP is right for your orthopaedic condition?
+Please book an appointment with us.